zaneschepke/wgtunnel-docs/Writerside/topics/Features.md

 ## Quick tile settings

-Quick tile settings is a feature of %product% that allows users to quickly control and see the status of the active tunnel without opening the app.
+Quick tile settings is a feature of %product% that allows users to quickly control and see the status of the active tunnel or auto tunneling without opening the app.

 <img src="quick-tile.png" alt="quick-tile" border-effect="line"/>